 How to Control Rats in the garden

 Rats in the garden are a serious problem.
 These disease-carrying vermin can spread serious diseases, including Leptospirosis, which can lead to Weil’s disease.
+They could also destroy fence panels.
 Where do rats live in the garden, you may ask.
 Greenhouses, sheds and decking all offer the perfect hideout for rodents.
 If you want to know how to get rid of rats in your garden, read on to find out what signs to look for, prevention methods you should be taking and the best ways to exterminate them.

 Another rat which is common in Britain is the Black Rat.
 It weighs half as much and is shorter.
 Spot it’s pointed muzzle, large, hairless ears and a tail which is longer than its body.
 Rats will eat most root vegetables, including carrots, parsnips, beetroot, and potatoes.
 They’ll also consume seeds and fruits.